-Zion is now around 75lbs.
-Oh my gosh you guys, that is SO much dog!
+Zion is now around 75lbs and we pretty much call him a giant sheepadoodle.
+That is SO much dog!
 If you’ve never owned a big dog before, large means large appetite, large amounts to groom, a large body to pull you on a leash, a large head that easily reaches food left out on the counters, and large poops left in the yard!

 Zion at 5 months:

 Zion at 8 months: